THE LIVING HISTORY VILLAGE

 fashion and had reformed in a strong defensive position.
 They met and routed the cavalry with both musket fire and particularly pike men.

-as they retreated.
-The rebels encouraged by this attacked Seddon's defensive position in the town so fiercely that the troops began to withdraw and in
+sharpshooters as they retreated.
+The rebels encouraged by this attacked Seddon's defensive position in the town so fiercely that the troops began to

-the order to charge and fearing that the town was in loyalist hands and they were about to be attacked the whole column broke up and many fled.
-McCracken
+was the order to charge and fearing that the town was in loyalist hands and they were about to be attacked the whole column broke up and many fled.

-their artillery.
-This prompted more desertions and the rebel army began to disintegrate but their withdrawal was protected by a small band of rebels later
+with their artillery.
+This prompted more desertions and the rebel army began to disintegrate but their withdrawal was protected by a small band of rebels

-named 'the Spartan Band' under James Hope who fought a successful rearguard action from the church grounds along the main street, which allowed the bulk of
+later named 'the Spartan Band' under James Hope who fought a successful rearguard action from the church grounds along the main street, which allowed the

 When the military entered the town they began a spree of looting, burning and murder of whom the most enthusiastic perpetrators were reported to be the